-Ordnance Survey, Britain's national mapping agency, is transforming the way it operates in order to realize this vision.
+Ordnance Survey, Britain's national mapping agency, is transforming the way it operates in order to realize its new vision.
 Both traditional customers and new users of geographic data will benefit from the changes, which include a simpler pricing and licensing structure; a commitment to e-business and e-delivery; and a complete restructuring of the Ordnance Survey's core digital data.
+Two of the key messages from Vanessa Lawrence, Ordnance Survey's Director General, are that Ordnance Survey will be the data provider of choice for location-based services, and that Ordnance Survey will develop as an e-business, readily embracing the products of the information age.
 The Digital National Framework (DNF), to be released to the public in November 2001, lies at the heart of the vision.